great-expectations/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/_install_additional_dependencies/_google_cloud_platform.md

 import RecommendedVirtualEnvironment from '../../_core_components/prerequisites/_recommended_virtual_environment.md';
 import InfoUsingAVirtualEnvironment from '../../_core_components/admonitions/_if_you_are_using_a_virtual_environment.md';

-To validate Google Cloud Platform (GCP) data with {GxData.product_name}, you create your GX Python environment, install {GxData.product_name} locally, and then configure the necessary dependencies.
+To validate Google Cloud Platform (GCP) data with {GxData.product_name}, you create your GX Python environment, configure your GCP credentials, and install {GxData.product_name} locally with the additional dependencies to support GCP.

 ## Prerequisites